 Coving or cornicing is perfect for mirroring skirting and hiding joins and cracks between the ceiling and wall, but it can also help large rooms appear less clinical and more intimate.
 In ornate interiors, complement cornicing with a decorative frieze running beneath.

-Staying true to your home's authentic style
+How to choose mouldings to fit your home's style

 Mouldings can be as clean-lined or as opulent as you desire, but staying true to your home’s style and period, as well as creating a balance in the proportions of the mouldings, is the key to success.
 Imposingly large mouldings in a small space will look overdone, but in a vast room you can afford to be more bold; most off-the-shelf mouldings are available in more than one size.
 Also bear in mind their depth: if their protrusions differ too much they will look unbalanced.

 Georgian mouldings tend to vary considerably.
 One of the main features of cornices of this period is that they projected down the wall and across the ceiling at equal distances.
 Deep wall friezes were also popular.

 Ceilings often featured ribbons and swags, Classical figures and urns.
 Other decorative devices included dentils and egg and dart patterns.
 As during the Victorian era, the ornamental qualities of the mouldings diminished with the relative social importance of the room.

 From the 1850s ‘fibrous plaster’ (strengthened with hessian fibres) allowed for large complex cornices to be cast in one piece prior to fitting.
 Also used were cheap, lightweight papier mâché ornamental mouldings.
 Cornice was very ornate, featuring flowers, fruit and vines.
 Ceiling roses were at their height during this period.